Susana Has Decided To Write About Her Friend:

 The Art of Character Development

 One way to do this is through vivid descriptions.
 Susana can use sensory details to paint a picture of her friend's appearance, their mannerisms, and their surroundings.
 She can describe the way they laugh, the way they dress, the way they interact with others.
 These details will help readers visualize her friend and connect with them on a deeper level.
 Dialogue is another powerful tool for character development.
-Susana can use her friend's words to reveal their personality, their values, and their relationships.
+On top of that, susana can use her friend's words to reveal their personality, their values, and their relationships.
 By capturing the nuances of their speech patterns, their tone of voice, and their vocabulary, she can bring their voice to life on the page.

 Weaving in Personal Reflections